 - 1. Shut down boiler: - Follow the "To Turn Off Gas to Appliance" instructions for the boiler in Section 9 Startup. - Do not drain the boiler unless it will be exposed to freezing temperatures.
 If using freeze prevention fluid in system, do not drain. - 2.
 Allow time for the boiler to cool to room temperature if it has been firing. - 3.
 Remove the top access panel to remove the gas/air manifold assembly. - 4.
 Remove the nuts securing the burner to the burner mounting plate.
-Remove the burner (FIG. 11-2). - 5.
+Remove the burner (reference FIG. 11-2 and follow the steps in Check Burner Flame on page 60). - 5.
 Remove the nuts securing the burner mounting plate from the heat exchanger and set aside.
-Remove the entire burner mounting plate assembly. - ▲ WARNING The bo
+Remove the entire burner mounting plate assembly.